Priya730/unipass/README.md

 node index (options)
 ```

-To create a symlink to run "passgen" from anywhere
+To create a symlink to run "unipass" from anywhere

 ```
 npm link

 # Now you can run
-passgen (options)
+unipass (options)

 # To remove symlink
 npm unlink